 But for those men who are seeking something long-term with a stable, loving partner, changing your mindset is a great place to start.

-If you're unhappy with your appearance, your career goals, or anything else about yourself, you need to work on these things first.
+If you're unhappy with your appearance, career goals, or anything else about yourself, you need to first work on these things.
 Confidence—but not arrogance—tends to make you far more attractive than insecurity.

 Self-betterment and self-love are both critical to being happy alone, as well as with a partner.